oscarplatoon/schema-design/schema.md

 In the example above, each Address can belong to a User.
 This is achieved by adding a column called `user_id`, which can match only ONE of the values in the `id` column of the User table.
 Remember, `id`s are unique; no table can have two `id` values that are the same.

-Using that format, jot down the database for your app below!
+Using the above format, jot down the database for your apps below!

+## GrubHub Online Ordering

+## Blue Apron

+## Instagram